MPogotsky/xapi-cpp/README.md

 The xStation5 API C++ library provides a simple and easy-to-use API for interacting with the xStation5 trading platform.
 With this library, you can connect to the xStation5 platform, retrieve market data, and execute trades.

-This library may be used for [XTB](https://www.xtb.com) xStation5 accounts.
+This library provides interface to work with [XTB](https://www.xtb.com) xStation5 accounts.

 API documentation: <http://developers.xstore.pro/documentation>

-## Disclaimer
+### Disclaimer
 This xStation5 API C++ library is not affiliated with, endorsed by, or in any way officially connected to the xStation5 trading platform or its parent company.

-The library is provided as-is and is not guaranteed to be suitable for any particular purpose.
-The use of this library is at your own risk, and the author(s) of this library will not be liable for any damages arising from the use or misuse of this library.
-Please refer to the license file for more information.
+Please refer to the [license](LICENSE) file (MIT License) for terms and conditions governing the use of this library, including disclaimers of warranties and liabilities.

 ## Requirements